intel/ai-reference-models/docs/image_recognition/tensorflow/Tutorial.md

 ##  Recommended Settings

-In addition to TensorFlow optimizations that use the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) to utilize instruction sets appropriately, runtime settings also significantly contribute to improved performance.
+In addition to TensorFlow optimizations that use the [Intel® oneAPI Deep Neural Network Library (Intel® oneDNN)](https://github.com/oneapi-src/oneDNN) to utilize instruction sets appropriately, runtime settings also significantly contribute to improved performance.
 Tuning these options for CPU workloads is vital to optimize performance of TensorFlow on Intel® processors.
 Below are the set of run-time options recommended by Intel on ResNet50, ResNet101 and InceptionV3 through empirical testing.